 As digitalisation continues to gain traction in the CEP industry, data analytics will change how distribution centres function.

-So far, most of the attention surrounding digitalisation has focused on what we may call the macro-level benefits: The ways in which distribution centres and the entire CEP industry can benefit from implementing data analytics and other digital tools: Improved transparency in track and trade services, maximum utilisation of machine capacity, or simulation of future production aided by a digital twin.
+So far, most of the attention surrounding digitalisation has focused on what we may call the macro-level benefits: The ways in which distribution centres and the entire CEP industry can benefit from implementing data analytics and other digital tools: Improved transparency in track and trace services, maximum utilisation of machine capacity, or simulation of future production aided by a digital twin.
 Just to name a few.

 Broad operational improvements and how they affect the final bottom line of the company have been the main perspective in digitalisation.
 In this article, however, we are going to approach the subject from a slightly different angle: We'll talk about the people involved!